in the next few years, thanks to a new project spearheaded by a local technology non-profit.

 The project, which aims to increase access to transportation in the city using

-MAGIC, the first step in the Autonomous Corridor project will be the scanning of several routes of the city of Westminster "to create the autonomous corridor’s 3D environment."
+, the first step in the Autonomous Corridor project will be the scanning of several routes of the city of Westminster "to create the autonomous corridor’s 3D environment."
 The organization has teamed up with Dynamic Dimensions Technologies to complete the scanning process.

 Once the data for all the routes included are collected, autonomous shuttles will use them to learn the city’s traffic patterns, terrain, and road conditions.

 One of the main reasons MAGIC and Westminster have developed the program is to address some of the community’s concerns about walkability, transportation and parking infrastructure, and other factors that impact the socio-economic landscape of the city.

 While many companies are already testing prototypes and offering self-driving options in their current models, fully autonomous cars are not yet on the market.
 Self-driving technology still has a few hurdles to overcome before it can make the impact on society that tech giants and automakers have promised.

 For one thing, autonomous vehicles will need an enormous amount of mapping and localization data before they are safe and reliable enough to transport the public.
 Many companies, including Google and Tesla, have already begun collecting this information, with Google’s Waymo already clocking over 6.1 million miles, as per